Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!š¤

 I learned to set ‘on call’ hours and ask my regular clients to schedule calls using Calendly.
 I also schedule my own night owl emails to only send during normal work hours using Boomerang in Gmail.

-Fourth, I kept leveling up!
+Fourth, I kept levelling up!

 I’ve always been an information junkie, but no more so than when it comes to digital marketing!
 All the last few books I’ve read on my Kindle are on marketing.
 Every time I walk a dog, go for a run or drive, I’m listening to a marketing podcast.
 I am always in the middle of at least one online course.
 Each morning I set aside time to read emails, blogs, and Facebook group posts for advice, trends, and changes.

-I live and breathe marketing, because there is SO much to learn!
+I live and breathe marketing because there is SO much to learn!

 But learning is one thing, doing is another.
 It’s important to finish the books and courses and get to work trying out the new software, strategy, or ideas.